-5 Concluding remarks
+6 Concluding remarks

 This paper has shown that harmonization of tax rates and tax bases affects the stability of international cartels and that for the reasonable assumption of incomplete tax deductible expenses, both bilateral and unilateral harmonization stabilizes collusive agreements.
 Unilateral harmonization to a minimum standard is preferable to bilateral harmonization in the sense that it has a smaller effect on the incentive to stay in the cartel.
-Our results strengthen previous arguments against harmonization brought forward in the public choice literature (e.g., Brennan and Buchanan) pertaining to collusive behavior by governments, and are also in line with more recent studies, which show that tax harmonization is generally undesirable (e.g., Haufler and Schjelderup, 2004).
+Our results strengthen previous arguments against tax harmonization in the area of commodity taxation (see Haufler and Schjelderup, 2004).

 An issue that has not been explicitly analyzed in this paper is how harmonization affects international cartels when one firm is located outside the harmonizing area.
 The answer to this question, however, follows from our analysis.
 Harmonization to a minimum standard, say, on average raises the tax wedge and thus the effective cost of the low tax firm in the harmonizing area, thereby reducing its incentive to defect and export into the outside firm's market.
 For the firm located outside the Union, the effect of harmonization depends on its cost (dis-)advantage.
 If it has lower costs than any firm located in the Union, harmonization makes it more attractive to export to the harmonizing area since effective costs there have gone up.
 Thus profit in the deviating as well as in the punishment phase of the game has risen.
 If the outside firm has higher costs, harmonization in the Union strengthens the incentive of the outside firm to remain in the cartel.
-Taken together, harmonization has a dual effect: on the one hand it stabilizes and segments cartels within the harmonizing union, but it may, on the other hand, decrease or increase the incentive to defect in a market with firms located outside the harmonizing union.
+Taken together, harmonization has a dual effect: on the one hand it stabilizes and segments cartels within the harmonizing union, but, on the other hand, it may also decrease or increase the incentive to defect in a market with firms located outside the harmonizing union.
 In the latter case, however, for the area that harmonizes, losing market shares to a foreign firm must be traded off against the benefits to consumers from lower prices.